zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

 4. Add the calculated amount of IP fluid to a 15 mL conical tube.
 Spin at 900 rpm for 10 min.
 You should see a pellet of mf at the bottom of the tube.
 Remove all supernatant without disturbing pellet.
 Add the final volume of blood you desire (11 mL x the number of feeders).

 5. Re-enumerate the mf in blood in duplicate to verify that it is within target concentration for the designated species (see target concentrations above).
 If concentration is off, re-calculate dilutions based on the new numbers and add defibrinated sheep's blood as needed.
+Additionally, verify mf have recovered (are moving) before feeding; otherwise they may be damaged or dead.

 ## Assembling **glass** blood feeders and feeding mosquitoes